-SchoolTutoring Academy’s tutoring programs for Chesapeake Beach students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Chesapeake Beach, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Calvert County Public Schools uses a comprehensive, standards-based curriculum to educate all the students.
 The Common Core Standards have been adopted in Math and Language Arts, and all subjects have increased the rigor of the standards and focused them on key knowledge within the major topics of the subjects.
 Students also gain valuable learning experience through community service, character education, and work learning programs, which all also follow a curriculum that lays out the goals and expectations for students to meet.